Jeremiah Olney: Later career

 On 26 April 1780 Olney wed Sarah Cooke (1755–1843), daughter of Governor Nicholas Cooke.
 He fought at the Battle of Springfield on 23 June 1780.
-In the combat, the 2nd Rhode Island under Angell held up Wilhelm von Knyphausen's greatly superior British-Hessian force at the Springfield Bridge for 40 minutes before withdrawing in good order.
+In the combat, the 2nd Rhode Island under Angell held up Wilhelm von Knyphausen's greatly superior Anglo-Hessian force at the Springfield Bridge for 40 minutes before withdrawing in good order.
 The new bride received a mistaken report that her husband had been killed, causing her to have a nervous breakdown.
 Her condition lasted a few years after which she recovered and outlived her husband by over 30 years.
 The couple had only one child, Mary Timmins Olney (1799–1878) who married Samuel Carr (1795–1832) and had three sons.

 The 1st and 2nd Regiments were merged on 1 January 1781 and the new unit was named the Rhode Island Regiment.
 Olney transferred to the new regiment in January and assumed command of the regiment on 14 May 1781 after Colonel Greene and Major Ebenezer Flagg were killed by Tories at the Battle of Pine's Bridge on the Croton River in Westchester County, New York that same day.
 When the regiment began its march south to Virginia, Olney was listed as the commander of 360 officers and men.
 At the Siege of Yorktown in October 1781, his regiment belonged to Colonel Elias Dayton's Brigade of Benjamin Lincoln's Division.
 Olney was brevetted as a colonel on 30 September 1783 in recognition of his long and faithful service in the Continental Army.

 At the end of the war Olney resigned his commission.
 He was one of the few individuals who served in the Continental Army for the entirety of its existence.
 He was a founding member of the Rhode Island Society of the Cincinnati and served as its treasurer and later as its president from 1800 until his death in 1812.